 Along with the New Years resolution trend, I have noticed a lot of negative comments from people.
 Too many individuals write ‘I have no willpower’ and ‘gave up already’ etc.

 I’m not sure if anyone has read any of the regular gym goers complaining about ‘January newbies’.
 What a ridiculous thing.
 Just because people go to the gym religiously after their summer holiday does not mean they have priority.
 If the gym being too busy at the moment is an issue for you, work around it.
-You can get familiar with peak times, be flexible with your day- try going in the morning rather than night if that’s quieter (or vice versa).
+You can get familiar with peak times, be flexible with your day- try going in the morning rather than at nighttime if that’s quieter (or vice versa).

 I produced a survey last year to find out what stopped people from training.
 Results included intimidation of others (probably these ‘experts’), lack of knowledge and motivation.
 All of these have solutions.